RatLaunchers/ratlaunchers.github.io/_posts/2022-01-30-Drop-it-Like-it's-Hot.md

 ---
 layout: post
 title:  Drop it Like it's Hot!
-description: An in depth look at the hardware we'll be using this year
+description: Designing and manufacturing the parachute
 header: /assets/images/gallery/2022-01-30/2.jpg
 ---
 Woah!
 We’re falling, but how do we stop it?
 That’s right: with a parachute!